absentabyss/dnsmasq-manager/README.md

 If you do bind **dnsmasq** to **dnsmasq-manager**, then you don't need **dnsmasq-manager.service** to be enabled as **dnsmasq.service** will start and stop it automatically.

 ### Contact
-For any issues and suggestions contact me: agna.lumi@protonmail.com
+You can contact me: agna.lumi@protonmail.com